The Hawaiian Islands

 miles per hour you may want to stay away.
 Exploring the park takes at least 1 full

-blow the volcano smog (VOG) across the island.
+blow the volcanic smog (VOG) across the island.

 Kauai